Redditor Is Tired Of Their Roommate's Girlfriend Staying With Them For Three Days Every Month

 It's heartening to see a story conclude with OP recognizing their mistake and doing whatever they can to fix it.

 To address the current issue, it might be beneficial for the Redditor to have a calm conversation with their roommate about their feelings regarding the girlfriend's visits.
-Experts suggest using 'I' statements, such as 'I feel uncomfortable when guests stay over frequently,' to express feelings without placing blame.
+Using 'I' statements, such as 'I feel uncomfortable when guests stay over frequently,' can express feelings without placing blame.

 This approach can facilitate a more constructive dialogue, encouraging the roommate to consider the Redditor's perspective while still valuing their relationship.